 Google has made a couple of direct corporate venture investments, like the consumers genetics company 23andMe2; while Gradient Ventures, the newest fund, is focused mainly on artificial intelligence deals, some of the companies they invested this fund being Cape, Aurima, Algorithmia and Cogniac.
-Finally, Capital G, formerly known as Google Capital, is a growth equity fund which invests mostly in late-stage deals, which typically involve at least tens of millions of dollars.
+Finally, Capital G, formerly known as Google Capital, is a growth equity fund which invests mostly in late-stage deals.
 Some of the brands in its portfolio are Airbnb, Glassdoor and Fanduel3.

 Buy Alphabet Inc. shares on the TradeFW trading platform